-- Your child is likely to feel sick or be sick (vomit) for the first few days of using fentanyl patches.
-Your doctor may prescribe another drug to help with this.
+Your child is likely to feel sick or be sick (vomit) for the first few days of taking Fentanyl.
+Your doctor may prescribe another medicine to help with this.

-- Most children get constipation (have difficulty doing a poo) when using fentanyl patches.
-You can help by giving your child plenty to drink.
+Most children get constipation (have difficulty doing a poo) when taking Fentanyl.
+You can help by encouraging them to drink plenty of fluid.
 Your doctor will probably suggest that your child also takes laxatives – medicines that will help them go to the toilet.
 It is important that your child doesn’t strain on the toilet.

-Can other common medicines be given at the same time as fentanyl?
+Can other medicines be given at the same time as Fentanyl?

-- Fentanyl should not be taken with some common drugs that you get on prescription.
-It is important to tell your doctor and pharmacist that your child is taking fentanyl.
+- The Fentanyl should not be taken with some common drugs that you get on prescription.
+It is important to tell your doctor and pharmacist that your child is taking Fentanyl.

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-Do not stop using fentanyl patches suddenly, as your child may get withdrawal symptoms.
+Do not stop using Fentanyl patches suddenly – unless your child may have had too much Fentanyl – as they may get withdrawal symptoms.